 A different picture south of the border

-The same slump has played out in the Mexican host cities, but there it has handed fans a rare break.
+The same slump has played out in the Mexican host cities, extending a pattern our reporting has tracked across multiple tournaments.
 Hotels that once demanded peak prices have been cutting rates as rooms sit empty.

 For Latin American fans weighing a late trip, that opening is real.
 The chance to attend in person without paying the spring’s inflated prices has suddenly returned.